 2014 Fantasy Football Outlook

-It's kind of astonishing that Abraham continues to play as well as he has, especially after reaching double-digit sacks last season for the eighth time in his career.
-He is the active career leader in...
+It's kind of astonishing that Abraham continues to play as well as he has, especially after reaching double-digit sacks last season for the eighth time in his 14-year career.
+He's the active career le...

 John Abraham Contract Information: